ucdavis-bioinformatics-training/2021-May-Microbial-Community-Analysis/base/welcome.md

 ## Structure of the Virtual Workshops

-Given the current Covid19 pandemic, and stay in place orders around the world, we've decided to take our popular bioinformatic workshops virtual.
+Given the current Covid19 pandemic, and stay in place orders around the world, we've decided to take our popular bioinformatic workshops virtual in 2020.
 Our intent is to offer as close to an experience we can to our in-person workshops.
 We will hold the same goals and strive for a similar lecture/hand-on ratio.
 We will be using multiple technologies in order to help facilitate a maximum amount of interaction.

 #### Zoom

 Course lecture, discussions, and one-on-one help/troubleshooting will be conducted using a zoom meeting.

-  * Each participant will be provided a personal break out room that will allow one-on-one troubleshooting by our staff, screen sharing and even remote control.
+  * Participants will be placed in a group break out room during hands-on portions of the course.
+We hope to place individuals with a range of experience in each room.
   * The Chat features of Zoom will **not** be our primary mode of text communication as its history is not reliable.
-  * We will stick to a schedule to allow people to plan their day and know when they need to be back at their computers for lecture.
+  * We will *try* and stick to a schedule to allow people to plan their day and know when they need to be back at their computers for lecture.
-  * Video recordings of lectures will be made available to participants.
+  * Video recordings of lectures will be made available to the participants.

 Because video is involved, we ask everyone to be respectful and we reserve the right to remove someone if they are being disrespectful or disruptive.